Incident: Hurricane Maria

 Supplemental Nutrition Assistance Program

 - On Oct.
 31, 2017, FNS approved the Virgin Islands Department of Human Services' (VIDHS) request to operate a Disaster Supplemental Nutrition Assistance Program (D-SNAP) in the districts of St. Croix, St. John, and St. Thomas (which includes Water Island) in response to the combined impact of Hurricanes Irma and Maria.
-VIDHS shall accept D-SNAP applications in St. Croix, St. John, and St. Thomas starting Monday, November 6, through Thursday, November 9, then resuming on Monday, November 13, through Wednesday, November 18.
-The hours of operation for all application sites will be from 7am – 6pm.
-VIDHS will certify eligible households for 2 months, and issue the maximum allotment for the household’s size based on FNS’ Fiscal Year (FY) 2018 Disaster Gross Income Limits.
-Only households that resided in the 3 approved districts on September 6 or September 20, 2017, as applicable, may be eligible.
-VIDHS may automatically issue disaster supplements to all ongoing SNAP households in the approved areas for the months of October and November 2018.
-Ongoing SNAP households already receiving the maximum monthly SNAP allotment for their household size are not eligible for disaster supplements.
-No household may receive more than the maximum monthly allotment for their household size.
+VIDHS accepted D-SNAP applications in St. Croix, St. John, and St. Thomas from Monday, November 6, through Thursday, November 9, and resumed on Monday, November 13, through Wednesday, November 18.
+The hours of operation for all application sites was from 7am – 6pm.
+VIDHS certified eligible households for 2 months, and issue the maximum allotment for the household’s size based on FNS’ Fiscal Year (FY) 2018 Disaster Gross Income Limits.
+Only households that resided in the 3 approved districts on September 6 or September 20, 2017, as applicable, were eligible.
+VIDHS had the option to automatically issue disaster supplements to all ongoing SNAP households in the approved areas for the months of October and November 2018.
+Ongoing SNAP households already receiving the maximum monthly SNAP allotment for their household size were not eligible for disaster supplements.
+No household were eligible to receive more than the maximum monthly allotment for their household size.

 Child Nutrition Programs